johan162/hpdf_table/docs/Building.md

 The source files are suitable augmented to also compile on MS Windows with selective defines.
 However, this is on a best effort basis since I have no longer access to a Windows system to verify the workings.
+So, basically there is expected to some minor configuration issues when building on windows.
+ Patches are welcome!

 ### Some notes on using C or C++ to build